 - How you can add charitable donations to your online store using a WooCommerce donation plugin.

-- An easy way to list a range of donation products for customers to choose from.
+- An easy way to list a range of donation products or options for customers to choose from.

 - How you can add donations to your checkout page using WooCommerce extensions.